Noise crosscorrelations can induce instabilities in coupled driven models: Scaling

 { While one-loop perturbative RG cannot predict the nature of the steady states near the putative strong coupling fixed point, we note that in the special limit with $\lambda_1=\lambda_2$ and $\nu=\mu$ ``initially'' (i.e., microscopically), these conditions remain satisfied under mode eliminations.
-It is therefore reasonable to expect that even at the strong coupling fixed point, these should hold in the long wavelength limit at least when these are satisfied microscopically.
+It is therefore reasonable to expect that even at the strong coupling fixed point, these should hold in the long wavelength limit at least when these are satisfied microscopically, { i.e., at the small scales, or when the underlying microscopic dynamics in a discrete version of the model equations correspond to these conditions}.
 This in turn means $z_v=z_b=3/2$ (strong dynamic scaling) at the strong coupling fixed point.
 Roughness exponent $\chi_b$ however cannot be estimated in this way.
 Nonetheless, given that $\chi_b\neq \chi_v$ at the unstable fixed point $\Phi^*=\Phi_{c1}$, we are tempted to speculate that $\chi_b\neq \chi_v$ at the strong coupling fixed point as well.
 Furthermore, since $\Phi$ should be non-zero, at this strong coupling fixed point, we expect at this fixed point $\chi_b < \chi_b(\Phi=0)$.
 In addition, the topology of the RG flow lines suggest that at the perturbatively inaccessible strong coupling fixed point $\Phi^*> \Phi_{c1}$, the fixed point value of $\phi$ at the unstable fixed point.
 If this is the case, then we must have the hierarchy $\chi_b ({\rm strong\,coupling})< \chi_b (\Phi=\Phi_{c1})< \chi_b (\Phi=0)$.
 This runs in contrast to the KPZ equation at $d>2$, where the strong coupling phase is also the ``rough phase'', being rougher than both the smooth phase and at the roughening transition.
 Physical implication of what this means is not immediately clear to us.
 Numerical studies of the equations of motion or mode coupling approaches should help in this regard.

 The different scaling exponents obtained in Case I are presented in a tabular form in Table~\ref{tab1} below.